Professor Paulo E. Stanga. Retinal Surgery Specialist

 And when it comes to finding a vitreoretinal surgeon to treat such problems, Prof. Stanga’s expertise, experience, and credentials make him one of the most successful and sought-after in the UK.

-Working out of the Manchester Royal Eye Hospital since 2003, Prof. Stanga entered the field of Ophthalmology over 26 years ago.
+Working out of the Manchester Royal Eye Hospital from 2003, Prof. Stanga entered the field of Ophthalmology over 26 years ago.
 Throughout his long and prosperous career, he’s held many prominent positions at leading institutions such as the Royal Liverpool University Hospital, Moorfields Eye Hospital, New York Hospital, and Cornell University Medical College.
+In 2018, he moved down to practice at London Vision Clinic and direct the Retina services.

 It was back when he was studying medicine that Prof. Stanga first took an interest in ocular surgery, drawn in by its complexity and artistic nature.
 Eager to put his talent to good use and develop his skills, Prof. Stanga took a focus on retinal surgery.